Lahiru-Herath/Sports-League-Management-System/README.md

 ## Technology and Tools

-The database schema is designed to ensure data integrity, enforce relationships, and support scalability for future enhancements.
+- **Database:** MySQL for structured and scalable data management.

-The **ER diagram**, included in this repository, serves as the blueprint for database implementation.
+- **System Design:** ER diagram designed using **draw.io** for clear relationship mapping.

----
+## ER Diagram

-Feel free to explore the repository for more details!
+The **ER diagram**, included in this repository, serves as the blueprint for database implementation, showing the relationships and structure of the system.